As the world moves towards a more connected future, every aspect of doing business is evolving.

 It’s no wonder that 72% of organizations are moving to cloud-based services when upgrading or purchasing new technologies.
 Cloud file storage offers numerous benefits (and risks – but more of that in the next section).
 Some of the benefits are:

-With cloud services, organizations can seamlessly increase or decrease their computing resources as needed, ensuring that they always have the resources they need, without slowdowns or excess unused capacity.
+With cloud services such as cloud bursting, organizations can seamlessly increase or decrease their computing resources as needed, ensuring that they always have the resources they need, without slowdowns or excess unused capacity.

 Many cloud file storage services offer a payment model that is based on consumption, meaning that businesses only pay for what they use.